Farid Allawerdi: Education and career

 In 1963, after a bloody coup, the Ba’ath Party came to power in Iraq.
 Allawerdi was condemned to death in absentia due to the popularity of his hymn, Al-Mansouriya, with the previous government.
 The authorities labelled him a communist for his independent character and radical thoughts.
 His passport was confiscated and his scholarship was cancelled.
 As a result, he was forced to join his family in the USA where he continued his studies on his own account under Professor Donald Lybbert of the City University of New York where he graduated with an MA degree in composition.
 Commenting on his graduation work, Professor Donald Lybbert said: “... in the judgement of the graduate committee of the department, is one of the finest ever to be presented to this committee.”
 (Letter by Prof Donald Lybbert of September 20, 1968).

-While in the USA, he was commissioned (1965-1968) to compose for the Annual Festival of American Music in New York.
+While in the US, he was commissioned (1965–1968) to compose for the Annual Festival of American Music in New York.
 In 1965, he composed the Invention in Triple Counterpoint Pianoforte, in 1966, Sonata for Violin and Piano, in 1967, Fantasy for Violin Alone, and in 1968, Petite Suite for Piano.
 Upon graduation he found work at the Glassboro State College, now Rowan College of New Jersey.

 When in 1968, the new Iraqi government published a General Amnesty for political exiles, Allawerdi returned to Baghdad in October of that year.
 There he found a very depressing musical scene.
 The Symphony Orchestra had been disbanded, and many promising musicians were still in exile abroad.
 The only opportunity for musicians was teaching at the Fine Arts Institute.